godlyranchdressing/Aduru/README.md

 # Aduru
-Yet another Adwaita derivative.
-This one (mostly) keeps the liberal padding and goes back to older versions of Adwaita for some of its design cues while also taking aspects of Suru/Unity 8.
-Very much a work in progress for now.
+An Adwaita derivative that's a mishmash of some of Adwaita's older design cues and Suru/Unity 8.

 ## Preview
 ![Image One](preview-1.png)